Aston Martin DB7 Vantage V12 For Sale

 a very personal thing, but the plastic looking centre console panel,

-silver plastic dial surrounds, slab-like seats and tall door
+silver plastic-looking dial surrounds, slab-like seats and tall door

 panels didn’t